jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 ```

 ( creates a person named 'Unknown Caller', belonging to first organization in iTop)

+⚠ You can also use the placeholders such as the caller's name and e-mail in values!
+(See above: Available placeholders)

 ### Other recipients
 * Use case: